Frequently Asked Questions - Tax

 - Routine analytical or testing services to non-university users

-- Travel tours for alumni or tour purpose is not authentic educational activity
+- Travel tours for alumni or tour purposes are not an authentic educational activity

 - Renting equipment to non-university personnel